-A strong social media presence can boost your banking customer acquisition strategy by simplifying access for potential banking customers and making it easy for current customers to encourage referrals to your business.
+Having a high-quality social media presence is a must.
+This can boost your banking customer acquisition strategy by simplifying access for potential banking customers and making it easy for current customers to encourage referrals to your business.

 For a banking customer acquisition strategy to work, you must first understand which channels are most relevant to your target customer.
 After all, you don’t want to waste your time and money on the wrong channel or customer acquisition tactic.

-This means that multichannel insights are more crucial than ever.
-By understanding the multichannel experience, banks can navigate quickly shifting marketing channels and effectively drive customer acquisition.
+By setting channel priorities and investing in infrastructure to deploy multichannel efforts, banks can navigate quickly shifting marketing channels and effectively drive customer acquisition.

-You’re in an industry that’s always changing, so there are always numerous financial topics you can talk about.
-Don’t just aim to sell, though.
-Create compelling educational and meaningful content that shows you’re an industry leader.
-Talk about new areas of investment opportunities, online banking safety practices, emerging digital tools and trends — and pack your content with search-engine-friendly keywords and calls-to-action.
+More than promotional sales communications, it’s important to create educational and meaningful content that positions your brand as an industry leader.
+Talk about new areas of investment opportunities, online banking safety practices, emerging digital tools and trends — and pack your content with search-engine-friendly keywords and calls to action.

 There are also plenty of channels for publishing your content: social media, a customer blog, mobile apps, video platforms, and (don’t forget) marketing materials distributed in all your branches.

 In banking, recommendations from family and friends are powerful customer acquisition drivers.
-It therefore makes sense to develop a customer referral program.
-This incentivizes your best and happiest customers to refer their friends and family to your business.
-It’s a low-cost, high-ROI banking customer acquisition strategy.
-(The acquisition costs for these referred customers will also be lower than normal acquisition.)
+It therefore makes sense to develop a customer referral program that incentivizes your best and happiest customers to refer their friends and family to your business.
+Not only does this make for a low-cost, high-ROI banking customer acquisition strategy; the acquisition costs for these referred customers will also be lower than normal acquisition.

+Common tactics and techniques employed by successful companies include: newsletter campaigns, rewards and loyalty programs, and influencer marketing campaigns that transform your promoters into brand advocates and evangelists.
 Remember: when you make customers happy, they will want to share their experience with people who matter to them.
-A customer referral program is a great way to leverage that, nurturing your relationships with happy customers and empowering them to refer your business to others.
+A customer referral program is a great way to capitalize on this opportunity, nurturing your relationships with happy customers and empowering them to refer your business to others.

 Customer experience — more so than digital strengths, rewards program, or coverage options — could be the key for banks that prioritize customer acquisition.
 By providing an effective, easy, meaningful, and effortless experience, your bank can attract more customers without inflating customer acquisition costs.

 Your entire organization, from the C-suite to the frontline, must therefore focus on becoming more customer-centric.
-Reengineer your sales, service, and marketing strategies based on customer feedback.
+Re-engineer your sales, service, and marketing strategies based on solicited and unsolicited feedback.
 Refine your operations and processes to deliver experiences that wow, delight, and inspire loyalty.
 Train your sales teams so they can more effectively communicate the product functionality and value proposition of your offerings, while also being able to handle customer questions, issues, and concerns.